 Setting up the Work Environment

 First, you need to search for relevant and attractive reference materials that can be applied to the desired things to model in 3D.
-Then, you need to set up multiple views or angles of the model, you can prepare the plan about how you are going to proceed.
+Then, you need to set up multiple views or angles of the model and prepare a plan about how you are going to proceed.
 Now, map the level of detail required and the steps involved in achieving the same.
-Try working out the method that would allow faster and easier box modeling requirements.
+Finally, you can try working out the method that would allow faster and easier implementation of box modeling.

 After setting the work environment optimally, place the reference image in the background.
 Setting up all the shortcuts and layout related expedients, choose a basic shape in the 3D software which would lead to the faster completion of the draft.

 Defining the Rough Draft:

 Try defining the rough draft by making customized segments or iterations to the basic shape.
 In Maya, the segments can be found in the Channel Box for effective use of maya box modeling method.
 In 3DS Max, the iterations can be created from the Command Panel or on the Create/ Modify panel.
 Finally, you can nowstart adding details to the rough draft.
 With the help of the Connect Command, extrude the desired faces and use other tools to finalize the basic draft of the model.
 The objective should be to arrive at a workable outline or shape silhouette.

 The model in the outline formmight appear like a mass of roughly connected basic shapes.
 You can either extrude the face in a positive or negative manner for evenly extending the area.
 With Insert Face, you can develop a face that is evenly formed into another for the ease of extruding in or out.
 This would provide more symmetry to the shape’s geometry.